 Time to invoke the powers of brevity.
 Fear the powers of brevity, bow before the powers of brevity, err I digress.

 The next day I went to Tokushima - 徳島 by bus.
 This turned out easy and not too long of a journey.
 I did have to cross over two massive suspension bridges including the longest one in the world at over 3Km.
 In Tokushima I met up with Junichi who promptly drove me to the top of a mountain.
 I got some swell pictures (maybe) from the top of Bizen.
-Then we went to his office were he promptly fell asleep leaving me to surf the internet.
+Then we went to his office where he promptly fell asleep leaving me to surf the internet.

 I was tired myself due to the night before and my eyes were bothering me already as my glasses had broke again so I was forced to wear contacts everyday of my vacation even after I got sick...

 After diner at his house I went to bed and he went to work.
-The next day his mother's boyfriend took me on a whirl wind tour of Tokushima-ken.
+The next day his mother's boyfriend took me on a whirlwind tour of Tokushima-ken.
 I saw some piles of dirt which was actually kinda cool.
 I also saw the number one Shinto shrine in Tokushima and the first temple on the 88 temple circuit.
 I also went to the German house but it and the bridge observatory/tour were closed on Monday.
 Then we went to see a dance.
 I refused to dance which maybe had caused offence...

 The next day I was largely on my own.
 I didn't do much except walk around the town.
-I tried to find an internet cafe but again my lonely planet map let me down.
+I tried to find an internet cafe but again my Lonely Planet map let me down.
 Luckily Kirk from Nova Scotia helped me out.
 After surfing the internet for two hours at a cost of 10 yen a minute I walked around some more.
 I eventually found another internet place a lot closer to the station.

 The next day my final one in Tokushima was spent waiting for Junichi.
 I spent a lot of time waiting for Junichi in Tokushima he was busy doing software development, egads!
 Finally we went to the bus station were I had curry and rice for lunch for the second day in a row and then I caught my bus to Kyoto - 京都.